 CRITICAL THINKING QUESTIONS (CTQ): A series of questions for each chapter/topic are provided to help the student grasp the general content of the material.
 These questions are structured with the "Cornell Note-Taking System" approach to help in understanding the concept involved.
-To be most effective, the student should complete this assignment in his/her handwriting.

-- 17. The first step, after thoroughly reading the question to fully understand the question's intent, is to make notes in the "Notes" section of the answer sheet provided.
+- The first step, after thoroughly reading the question to fully understand the question's intent, is to make notes in the "Notes" section of the answer sheet provided.
 These are "notes".
-It is not intended for you to write complete sentences or to copy from the text book or lecture handout notes. - 18.
-The second step is to write in the key words or prompts associated with the notes in the keyword/cue word column. - 19.
-The third step is to write the one or two sentence summary of the topic.
-This should be a well-thought out summary of the topic of the question.
+It is not intended for you to write complete sentences or to copy from the text book or lecture handout notes. - The second step is write in "keywords" or "cues" in the Keyword column of the answer sheet.
+These are intended to help you remember the content of your note. - The third step is to write the one or two sentence summary of the topic.
+This should be a well-thought out summary of the topic in question.
+Think of it as an answer to someone who knows very little about the subject (maybe your grandmother?)

 CASE STUDIES (CS): There are 16 case studies (20 points each) planned for the class.
 These are designed to give practical experience in working with applied nutrition principles, in most cases, as it specifically applies to you.
-Most of the case studies involve a "form" to be filled in with your hand written calculations or response.
+Most of the case studies involve a "form" to be filled in with your calculations or response.
+Do not attempt to complete these with a word processor, just complete them in your handwriting.
+They are to be submitted by capturing an image on a smartphone with camera or scanned and submitted as PDF file.

 VIDEO ASSESSMENTS (VIDEO) Several full-length videos will be presented in class.
 These are controversial in nature and are designed to expose the student to a progression in the changes to nutritional guidance over the recent past.
 The assignment involves making hand-written notes on the form provided as the video is being observed.
 Then, after (the next day), the Key concepts are added to the notes, and the summary statement at the bottom completed.
-Most importantly, there is a requirement for your hand written assessment of this video with respect to the nutrition information message it is portraying.
+The assignment is then to be scanned and submitted to the instructor as a PDF file.